 Perhaps the key learning from all of this debacle is that most consumers don’t like aggressive marketing and they are uncomfortable with brands that seem to know too much about them.
 Brands also need to learn the lesson that aggressive marketing is a turn off for many customers and there will probably be consequences for the relationship.

 It’s important to continue to maximise the information that you’re getting from first-party cookies.
 This means making the best use of information gathered about visitors within your own online properties, really digging into your site analytics and optimising based on this information.

 It’s also important to make sure your cookie banner serves you well.
-This should be designed to maximize visitor confidence in your information gathering and hopefully, encourage them to accept your cookies.
+This should be designed to maximise visitor confidence in your information gathering and hopefully encourage them to accept your cookies.

 Although the loss of third-party data is likely to be a real blow to data streams, there’s some reason to be optimistic.
 It’s likely that this is going to be a whole new era for advertising innovation.
 There’s still room for adaptable and creative advertisers to make a mark.

 If you’re struggling to see how to prepare for the post-cookies world, the important thing is to stay on top of developments.
 New approaches and technologies are likely to emerge from this change and you need to keep an eye on things as they unfold.